Sublinearly Morse Boundary I: CAT(0) Spaces

 Recall the definition of $\kappa$--fellow traveling (\defref{Def:Fellow-Travel}) which defines an equivalence relation on the set of all quasi-geodesic rays in $X$.
 Recall also that all geodesic rays and quasi-geodesic rays are assumed to start from the fixed base-point $\go$.

-\begin{definition}[$\kappa$--Morse boundary set] The $\kappa$--Morse boundary of $X$, $\partial_\kappa X$, is the set of $\kappa$--fellow traveling classes of $\kappa$--contracting quasi-geodesic rays in $X$.
-Since each class contains a unique geodesic which is also $\kappa$--contracting (\thmref{Thm:TFAE}) we could also define $\partial_\kappa X$ to be the set of $\kappa$--contracting geodesic rays in $X$. \end{definition}
+\begin{definition}[$\kappa$--Morse boundary set] The $\kappa$--Morse boundary of $X$, $\partial_\kappa X$, is the set of $\kappa$--equivalence classes quasi-geodesic rays in $X$ that satisfy any one of the equivalent properties given in \thmref{Thm:TFAE}.
+Since each class contains a unique geodesic which is $\kappa$--contracting (again, by \thmref{Thm:TFAE}) we could also define $\partial_\kappa X$ to be the set of $\kappa$--contracting geodesic rays in $X$. \end{definition}

 We equip $\partial_\kappa X$ with a topology which is a coarse version of the visual topology.
 Roughly speaking, we think of a point $\bfa \in \partial_\kappa X$ as being in a small neighborhood of $\bfb \in \partial_\kappa X$ if, for some large radius $\rr$, every $(\qq, \sQ)$--quasi-geodesic $\alpha \in \bfa$, where $\mm_b(\qq,\sQ)$ is small compared to the radius $\rr$, fellow travels the geodesic $b \in \bfb$ up to the radius $\rr$.
 As we shall see, this is strictly stronger than assuming that the geodesics $a \in \bfa$ and $b \in \bfb$ fellow travel each other for a long time.